MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 [React Web App with Java API and MongoDB on Azure](https://github.com/azure-samples/todo-java-mongo)
 ::: zone-end

 You can also select a template that matches your preferences from the [Awesome AZD](https://azure.github.io/awesome-azd/) template gallery site.
-Regardless of which template you use, you'll end up with the available code in your development environment and be able to run commands to build, redeploy, and monitor the app in Azure.
+Regardless of which template you use, you'll end up with the template code in your development environment and be able to run commands to build, redeploy, and monitor the app in Azure.

 Select your preferred environment to continue: